alex-tan/loadable/README.md

         = Noop

-    -- Instead of using Browser.element directly, you can use Loadable.element to get back -- a Program of Loadable Msg and Loadable Model which wraps your application.
-    -- There are some additional options that you can find documented below. main : L.Program Flags Flags Model Msg Http.Error main =
+    -- Instead of using Browser.element directly, you can use Loadable.element to get back -- a L.Program which is an alias for Browser.program behind the scenes. main : L.Program Flags Model Msg Http.Error main =
         L.element
             { update = \msg model -> model